ElisabethFjr/todoapp-nextjs/README.md

 ## Description

-Here is a simple ToDo List App with Drag&Drop option, built whith Next.js and the ORM Prisma.
+Here is a simple ToDo List App with Drag&Drop option, built with Next.js and the ORM Prisma.

 ## Link